johncwelch/Get-PSDisplayAlert/README.md

 # Get-PSDisplayAlert
-A bridge to display aler
+A bridge to display alert